On the streets of a Colorado city, pregnant migrants struggle to survive

 “How,” she asked, “could I sleep in a warm place when my son is cold on the street?”

-When Herrera started feeling labor pains in early December, she was sitting on the grass, resting after a long day asking strangers for money.
-She waited until she couldn’t bear the pain anymore and could feel the baby getting close.
+When Herrera started feeling labor pains in early December, she waited until she couldn’t bear the pain anymore and could feel the baby getting close.
 She called an ambulance.

 The paramedics didn’t speak Spanish but called an interpreter.
 They told Herrera they had to take her to the closest hospital, instead of the one in Denver, since her contractions were so close together.